Healthscope

 Healthscope is a for-profit, American-owned Australian company which operates private hospitals and medical centres, as well as a number of psychiatric and rehabilitation hospitals.
 The company is headquartered on St Kilda Road, Melbourne.

-In 2025 it was placed into receivership by lenders over A$1.6 billion in debt.
+In 2025, it was placed into receivership by lenders over A$1.6 billion in debt.
 McGrathNicol were appointed receivers-and-managers and KordaMentha were appointed administrators, with a further $100 million injected into the receivership by Commonwealth Bank to keep operations going.

 History

-Healthscope is a private healthcare provider in Australia with 41 hospitals.
+Healthscope is a private healthcare provider in Australia with 40 hospitals.

 Formed in 1985, the Healthscope Group has a long history in the private health care industry, and was initially listed on the Australian Securities Exchange (ASX) in 1994.

-In October 2010 the Healthscope business was acquired by a consortium of funds, advised and managed by TPG Capital and The Carlyle Group and was subsequently de-listed from the ASX.
+In October 2010, the Healthscope business was acquired by a consortium of funds, advised and managed by TPG Capital and The Carlyle Group and was subsequently de-listed from the ASX.
 Following a period of successful growth under private ownership, the Healthscope business was re-listed on the ASX on 28 July 2014.

-In July 2015 Healthscope sold its Australian Pathology division to Crescent Capital Partners.
+In July 2015, Healthscope sold its Australian Pathology division to Crescent Capital Partners.

 In August 2017, Healthscope sold their Medical Centres portfolio to Singapore-based Fullerton Healthcare.

 On 6 June 2019, Canadian firm Brookfield Business Partners announced completion of its takeover of Healthscope.
 Brookfield partnered with institutional investors including the Caisse de dépôt et placement du Québec, and the CDPQ maintains a minority stake in Healthscope.

+On 16 March 2026, Healthscope announced that Tino La Spina had ceased as Chief Executive Officer, with Chief Operating Officer Nicole Waldron appointed Interim Chief Executive Officer.